-You will permitted one "free pass" that can be used in place of one journal (with the exception of the jigsawed chapters: 4, 8, 9, 10, 12, 14).
-Three points will be deducted for each missing journal.
+You will permitted one "free pass" that can be used in place of one reading chapter journal.

 Finding the Social Studies in You!
 A Self Model

 1 bonus point!

 Have you ever tried to explain who you are through six social studies disciplines?
 For this (required) assignment you will reintroduce yourself to our class by creating a self model that physically illustrates aspects of you through the social studies disciplines.
 You may use photographs, drawings, cut-outs, objects, your imagination, etc. This activity models a way to verbally and visually engage your students -- and will demonstrate your understanding of the disciplines.
 Aim to present for 5 minutes.